aba-codist/Wedding/README.md

 <footer>

-    Made With ❤️ For Ayaan & Zara
+    Made With ❤️ For Samira & Jahid

     <br><br>